Posted on February 2, 2012

 And in this close up shot you can see the 105mm does amazing portraits.

 The Nikon 24-70mm 2.8 is a really great lens if you are a lover of zooms.
-It’s nice and sharp, but I just prefer prime lenses and, therefore, never use it and haven’t picked it up in several years..
-(Note to self: list unneeded lenses for sale!)
-I used it primarily for studio shots when I shot with a cropped sensor camera because it gave me the extra room I needed in my tiny studio.
+It’s nice and sharp, but I just prefer prime lenses and, therefore, sold it several years ago.
+I used it primarily for studio shots when I used to shoot in a studio with a cropped sensor camera because it gave me the extra room I needed in my tiny studio.

 This example uses the Nikon 24-70mm 2.8 at ISO 200, f5.6, 24mm and 1/250 second.